BRIDGE BLACK SEA

 DIGITAL TWIN OCEAN DEMONSTRATOR

-Physics & Biogeochemistry
+Explore Physics & Biogeochemistry

-Higher Trophic Level
+Higher Trophic Level & Plastics

 Resilience Assessment

-Assess ecosystem and community resilience through indicators.
+Assess ecosystem & community resilience through indicators.

 Cumulative Effect Assessment

-Explore how multiple human activities and climate drivers cumulatively impact the Black Sea ecosystem
+Explore how multiple human activities and climate drivers cumulatively impact the Black Sea ecosystem.

 Blue Economy Observatory